Interstellar dust production, destruction and effects of dust depletion in galaxies: On the Redshift Evolution of Dust Production and of Its Global Budget Up to High Redshift

 A further proof of the ubiquity of young clusters in dusty environments even at high redshift is provided by the observation of the Sunburst lensed star cluster at $z=2.37$ \cite{vanzella2022}, where the high Si depletion levels measured in the surrounding clouds indicate that they host dust grains \cite{pascale2023}.

 Considering carbon-rich Wolf–Rayet binaries as possible sources, for these systems, models indicate dust production rates $\dot{M}_d$ between $10^{-10}$M$_{\odot}$ yr$^{-1}$ and $10^{-6}$M$_{\odot}$ yr$^{-1}$ \cite{lau2020}.
-In the case of a dust-rich young star cluster like the one of NGC 5253\cite{turner2015}, assuming a Kroupa (2001) \cite{kroupa2001} IMF and a WR binary fraction of $40 \%$\cite{shenar2020}, a $1.5~10^4$ M$_{\odot}$ dust mass can be accounted for by dust-rich Wolf–Rayet winds with a continuous rate of dust production $\dot{M}_d~10^{-6}$M$_{\odot}$ yr$^{-1}$, i. e. by assuming the maximal value of the rate from the current estimates \cite{lau2020}.
-This still leaves room for a substantial contribution of dust growth in the formation of dust in these systems. \\ A separate argument in favor of accretion concerns the high level of depletion ($99\%$) normally observed for Fe in various environments \cite{gioannini2017a}.
+In the case of a dust-rich young star cluster like the one of NGC 5253 \cite{turner2015}, assuming a Kroupa (2001) \cite{kroupa2001} IMF and a WR binary fraction of $40 \%$ \cite{shenar2020}, a $1.5~10^4$ M$_{\odot}$ dust mass can be accounted for by dust-rich Wolf–Rayet winds with a continuous rate of dust production $\dot{M}_d~10^{-6}$M$_{\odot}$ yr$^{-1}$, i.e., by assuming the maximal value of the rate from the current estimates~\cite{lau2020}.
+This still leaves room for a substantial contribution of dust growth in the formation of dust in these systems.

+A separate argument in favor of accretion concerns the high level of depletion ($99\%$) normally observed for Fe in various environments \cite{gioannini2017a}.
 Considering that Type Ia SNe are the major Fe contributors in the Universe but are no dust producers, a substantial fraction of Fe has to be incorporated in dust by means of some other process \cite{dwek2016,gall2018}.
-One possibility is that this occurs via interstellar growth of Fe-rich nanoparticles, characterised by a particular small size ($<0.01~\mu$m) and therefore with a small accretion timescale \cite{gioannini2017a}. \\ Despite the independent indications supporting a substantial role of dust growth in a large variety of environments, several unanswered questions undermine our theoretical understanding of this process at the microphysics level.
+One possibility is that this occurs via interstellar growth of Fe-rich nanoparticles, characterised by a particular small size (<0.01~$\upmu$m) and therefore with a small accretion timescale \cite{gioannini2017a}.

+Despite the independent indications supporting a substantial role of dust growth in a large variety of environments, several unanswered questions undermine our theoretical understanding of this process at the microphysics level.

-\subsection{Cosmic evolution of the comoving dust mass density}
+\subsection{Cosmic Evolution of the Comoving Dust Mass Density}

 Performing a direct estimate of how the cosmic dust mass budget has evolved throughout cosmic history is crucial for constraining a key component of the cold mass fraction in galaxies.
-The quantity suited to this purpose is the comoving dust mass density (DMD), whose evolution has been the focus of a series of investigations in the last cpuple of decades.
+The quantity suited to this purpose is the comoving dust mass density (DMD), whose evolution has been the focus of a series of investigations in the last couple of decades.

 The most direct way to estimate the DMD is through the dust mass function (DMF), defined as the number density of galaxies as a function of dust mass.
-The DMF is defined as
+The DMF is \mbox{defined as}